 I occasionally write on my blog DiabetesFirsthand.com – being fairly well qualified from a user perspective.
 Trust me I’m a patient.

 I love to experiment and that is why you see the strange phrase hatstand aardvark biscuit-barrel appearing here.
 It is an entry into an informal competition to see who can rank top on Google for that precise combination of words.

 The last time I looked the originator ranked second and his website has a Google Page Rank of 2.

-Christopherjones.biz ranks third with no Page Rank whatsoever since nobody links to me (but that’s ok!).
+Last time I looked Christopherjones.biz ranks about 6th and this site has no Google Page Rank whatsoever since nobody links to me (but that’s ok!).
 That shows that even with zero reputation from links your on-site efforts can help you rank highly.
 That is called on-site SEO.
 When I get a moment I’ll try something new to see if I can topple the originator.

-Ranking first is my branded USB website, naturally.
+Ranking first is the Crazy Dave website, naturally.